apache/beam/learning/tour-of-beam/learning-content/IO/big-query-io/read-table/description.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-### BigQuery reading table
+### Reading BigQuery table

 `BigQueryIO` allows you to read from a `BigQuery` table and read the results.
-By default, Beam invokes a `BigQuery` export request when you apply a BigQueryIO read transform. readTableRows returns a PCollection of BigQuery TableRow objects.
-Each element in the `PCollection` represents a single row in the table. `Integer` values in the `TableRow` objects are encoded as strings to match `BigQuery`’s exported JSON format.
-This method is convenient, but can be 2-3 times slower in performance compared to `read(SerializableFunction)`.
+By default, Beam invokes a `BigQuery` export request when you apply a `BigQueryIO` read transform.
+In Java Beam SDK, readTableRows returns a `PCollection` of `BigQuery` `TableRow` objects.
+Each element in the `PCollection` represents a single row in the table.

+> `Integer` values in the `TableRow` objects are encoded as strings to match `BigQuery`’s exported JSON format.
+This method is convenient but has a performance impact.
+Alternatively, you can use `read(SerializableFunction)` method to avoid this.

 {{if (eq .Sdk "go")}}